 There will always be things to do in life.
 Chores and housework.
 Working your keister off at your job.
 Juggling activities and responsibilities.
 Running errands and spending time with the kids and your spouse.
 The list can go on and on…

 Although salvation is a free gift that we can never work for (Ephesians 2:8-9), being a disciple of Jesus involves much, much more.
 Put Him first.
 Draw near to Him every single day with a humble and sincere heart.
-Carve out time with Him first, and then schedule everything else around it.
+Carve out time with Him first, and then schedule everything else around it, not the other way around.
 Soak in His words, and let them wash over you.
 The benefits are staggering, as God will transform every area of your life and make you the son or daughter He has created you to be.